 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.

-The production materials for Cinnamon GRITS: Christmas in the South include:
+The Authorized Materials/Rehearsal Package for Cinnamon GRITS: Christmas in the South includes: